oSharpey/cyber-obsidian/year-3/lltcs/CW1.md

 		- Zeroes out program memory from 400000 to 485000 (buffer+25FB)
 		- Copies unpacked buffer set at +237C to 400000 (buffer+2619)
 		- Deletes unpacked binary from memory (buffer+2645)
-		- Jumps to .data (cleanup code) (buffer+2752)
+		- Jumps to new binary (cleanup code) (buffer+2752)
-		- Deletes original binary, creates new process with new binary
+		- Deletes original binary, creates new process with new binary (0x41FA49)

 ## TeslaCrypt Static Analysis